Sadie Holloway loves trying out new easy-to-make recipes that help her enjoy a healthy, stress-free lifestyle!

 The only thing that is not predictable about the mid-afternoon snack attack is what I’ll be craving.
 Will I want something sweet?
 Am I going to yearn for something salty?
 What does my mouth want in terms of texture?
 Something smooth and creamy or something crispy and crunchy?
 Liquid?
 Solid?
 Hot?
 Cold?
 And on and on it goes!

 My local grocery store flyer had some tips and tricks for dealing with the afternoon munchies so that you can satisfy your cravings without going overboard.
 I believe that snacking, when done right and with an eye to choosing wholesome foods, can actually be good for keeping your digestive system and metabolism fired up and active all day.

 One of the best ways to fight the afternoon snack attack is to plan ahead.
 Be prepared before the munchies strike!
 Pack your own lunch and make sure to include some healthy treats to have on hand in the afternoon.
 I’ve listed a few suggestions from the article as well as some of my own ideas.
 Whether your mouth craves snacks that are salty or sweet, creamy or crunchy, there’s something for every one of your restless little tastebuds!

 - Fruit (frozen, fresh, or dried).
 Frozen grapes, dried apricots and banana chips are extra sweet options if your sweet craving is strong.

 - A cup of decaf coffee with your favorite low-fat creamer and ½ tablespoon of sugar.
 I find that a cup of decaf coffee with a few tea biscuits helps satisfy my craving for something sweet and chocolaty.
 Of course, you could also have a cup of hot cocoa or chai tea instead, if you don’t drink coffee.

 - A few squares of dark chocolate.
 Choose one with at least 60% cocoa for a heart-healthy boost.

 - Half a hard-boiled egg.
 Add a tiny squirt of Dijon mustard and some paprika and fool your mouth into thinking you just had a devilled egg.

 - Low-fat cheese, high-fiber crackers, and salsa.
-This one is my favorites.
+This one is my favorite.
 It tastes like I’m eating nachos!

 - Pickles and/or olives